-This Is the Cost of Living in Croatia in 2024 (Zagreb, Dubrovnik, Split, Etc.)
+This Is the Cost of Living in Croatia in 2025 (Zagreb, Dubrovnik, Split, Etc.)

-If you are interested in estimates for a holiday here, it might be a better idea to check my prices in Croatia article.
+If you are interested in estimates for a holiday here, it might be a better idea to check my travel prices in Croatia article.

 minimalist Croatian apartment

-Pro tip: when renting or searching for a place to rent, make sure that you look at local agencies that are aimed at Croatians, and not the fancy ones for foreigners.
+My insider tip: when renting or searching for a place to rent, make sure that you look at local agencies that are aimed at Croatians, and not the fancy ones for foreigners.

 Monthly food costs in Croatia